VitorPietrobom/StopAutomator/README.md

 ## How it Works?

-The program is now fragmented in 3 different archives:
+The program is now fragmented in 3 different files:

 GameCreator.py - This one effectively creates the game on the site (https://stopots.com.br/), going with some pre-defined categories